Allegra Spender: Integrity in politics

+Antisemitism

 As the representative of the largest Jewish community in Australia, Spender has called for continued action against antisemitism, giving 14 separate speeches in Parliament and speaking extensively in the media.
-Spender played a key role in advocating for the appointment of a Special Envoy to Combat Antisemitism, helped to secure $8.5m for the Sydney Jewish Museum and has worked closely with the Australasian Union of Jewish Students to combat antisemitism.
+Spender advocated for the appointment of a Special Envoy to Combat Antisemitism, and helped to secure $8.5 million for the Sydney Jewish Museum.

-On 4 February 2025, some 14 months after the infamous pro-Palestinian rally on 9 October 2023 in front of the Sydney Opera House where rally members chanted anti-semitic statements, Spender introduced a motion condemning antisemitism which was passed unanimously by the Australian Parliament.
+On 4 February 2025, some 14 months after the pro-Palestinian rally on 9 October 2023 in front of the Sydney Opera House, where some rally members chanted antisemitic statements, Spender introduced a motion condemning antisemitism which was passed unanimously by the Australian Parliament.
 On the same day, she also introduced an amendment to expand hate crimes legislation to outlaw serious vilification.

-Perceived inaction over anti-semitism and anti-Zionism was a significant topic of debate between Spender and her Liberal challenger, Ro Knox, in the 2025 election, with Knox accusing Spender’s volunteers of deliberately putting a campaign poster on top of an image of an Israeli family kidnapped by Hamas on October 7.
-Spender had previously been uninvited from a charity event hosted by Jewish non-profit group B'nai B'rith after she signed a joint letter with other teal MPs requesting that Foreign Minister Penny Wong restore funding to UNRWA.
+Perceived inaction over antisemitism and anti-Zionism was a significant topic of debate between Spender and her Liberal challenger, Ro Knox, in the 2025 election, with Knox accusing Spender’s volunteers of deliberately putting a campaign poster on top of an image of an Israeli family kidnapped by Hamas on October 7.
+Spender had previously been uninvited from a charity event hosted by Jewish Zionist non-profit group B'nai B'rith after she signed a joint letter with other teal MPs requesting that Foreign Minister Penny Wong restore funding to UNRWA.